Death Valley

 with Geologist Amazing Bob Scarborough.

 Geologist Amazing Bob Scarborough loves Death Valley!
 Most visitors are surprised by the awesome beauty and scope of this amazing out-of-the-way place.
 We invite you to join us to explore your amazement: share this affable geologist’s long experience in this very special place, home to wonderful geologic mysteries!
 From mile-high Dante’s View, we'll peer way, way down at Badwater: (at -282’ it's North America’s lowest elevation!), while across the valley, spectacular Telescope Peak rises to 11,049'.
-Fabled Scotty’s Castle provides a memorable tour.
-Long-abandoned 20 mule team borax works, lovely sand dunes and narrow canyons are among many other wonders we’ll experience.
-Photograph and walk about the desert in fine fall weather.
-The historic Furnace Creek Ranch Resort offers us very comfortable nightly accommodations plus a full range of resort amenities.
+Fabled Scotty’s Castle provides a truly memorable tour.
+Long-abandoned 20 mule team borax works, breathtaking sand dunes and narrow sculptured canyons are among many other wonders we’ll experience.
+Photograph and walk about the desert in the fine fall weather.
+Some walking is necessary to the experience, but short hikes and scrambling on the rocks is purely optional!
 Get your brochure and plan now to find out just how much fun you can have on this unique and comfortable learning adventure!
-This program is filling now.

 At Baja's Frontier Tours, we produce handcrafted learning vacations.